retypeapp/action-github-pages/README.md

 ### `github-token`

 Specifies a GitHub Access Token that enables the action to make pull request whenever it pushes a new branch forked from the (existing) target branch.
-Read more about using and passing GitHub Access Tokens to actions at https://docs.github.com/en/actions/reference/authentication-in-a-workflow#using-the-github_token-in-a-workflow.
+See [Using the GITHUB_TOKEN in a workflow at GitHub docs](https://docs.github.com/en/actions/reference/authentication-in-a-workflow#using-the-github_token-in-a-workflow).

 - **Default:** empty
 - **Accepts:** A string representing a valid GitHub Access Token either for User, Repository, or Action.
+See [Using the GITHUB_TOKEN in a workflow at GitHub docs](https://docs.github.com/en/actions/reference/authentication-in-a-workflow#using-the-github_token-in-a-workflow) and [Creating a personal access token at GitHub docs](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).

-**Note:** The action will never use the access token either if the branch does not exist or if `update-branch` is in effect.
+**Note:** The action will never use the access token if (1) the branch does not exist, (2) `update-branch` is in effect or (3) if `branch: HEAD` is specified.

-**Note:** When `branch: HEAD` no pull request will be possible and this input will be ignored, as there will be no reference of an actual target branch to send pull requests to.

 ## Examples

-For most examples below we will assume this workflow context:
+For most examples below the following workflow file will be considered:

 ```yaml
 name: document